vircadia/vircadia-native-core/BUILD_ANDROID.md

 From the VrLib directory, use ndk-build to build VrLib.
 This will create the liboculus.a archive that our FindLibOVR module will look for when cmake is run.

+#####Hybrid testing

+Currently the 'vr_dual' mode that would allow us to run a hybrid app has limited support in the Oculus Mobile SDK.
+The best way to have an application we can launch without having to connect to the GearVR is to put the Gear VR Service into developer mode.
+This stops Oculus Home from taking over the device when it is plugged into the Gear VR headset, and allows the application to be launched from the Applications page.

+To put the Gear VR Service into developer mode you need an application with an Oculus Signature File on your device.
+Generate an Oculus Signature File for your device on the [Oculus osig tool page](https://developer.oculus.com/tools/osig/).
+Place this file in the gvr-interface/assets directory.
+Cmake will automatically copy it into your apk in the right place when you execute `make gvr-interface-apk`.

+Once the application is on your device, go to `Settings->Application Manager->Gear VR Service->Manage Storage`.
+Tap on `VR Service Version` six times.
+It will scan your device to verify that you have an osig file in an application on your device, and then it will let you enable Developer mode.

 ####GLM

 Since GLM is a header only library, assuming it is installed at a system path or a path where our FindGLM module will find it you do not need to do anything specific for the Android build.